MattiaGuarnerio/Intersecting-Inequalities/README.md

 This repository is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to share and adapt the materials, including for commercial use, provided appropriate credit is given.

 **To cite this repository:**
-Guarnerio, M. (2025). *Intersecting Inequalities.
-The Role of Gender and Migration Background in Women’s Labour Market Vulnerability During Crises* [Supplementary materials].
+Guarnerio, M. (2025). *Intersecting Inequalities – Supplementary Materials* [Source code].
 GitHub. https://github.com/MattiaGuarnerio/Intersecting-Inequalities

 ---